Calsign/APDE/README.md

  - Processing Preprocessor (ANTLR), basically the same as the PDE
  - AAPT, Android SDK binary that creates R.java and bundles the resources
  - ECJ, Eclipse Java Compiler, compiles resulting source files, spits out errors
- - DEX, Android SDK JAR, converts compiled .class files to Android's .dex (Dalvik EXecutable) files
+ - DX Dexer, Android SDK JAR, converts compiled .class files to Android's .dex (Dalvik EXecutable) files
+ - DX Merger, Android SDK JAR, merges all of the .dex files into one bit .dex file
  - APKBuilder, creates an APK (Android Package) file from the resources and the DEX files
  - ZipSigner, Android library that zipaligns the APK and also signs it with a debug certificate